Pros And Cons of Reverse Mortgages: Exploring the Benefits and Downsides

 Reverse mortgages can be expensive loans due to upfront financed origination fees.
 With the government insured reverse mortgage (HUD HECM) borrowers have both 2% upfront and .50% annual renewal mortgage insurance premiums (MIP) to pay.

-Even though not paid out of pocket, the costs can be a substantial drawback for those sensitive to closing costs.
+Even though not paid out of pocket, the costs can be a substantial downside of the reverse mortgage to homeowners sensitive to closing costs.

 Many times, borrowers are able to receive lender credits to pay for a portion or a substantial portion of their costs, but this is not always the case.
 You should always shop around to find the best deal available at the time.